UCSF-TI/tipcc-web/docs/good-practices/using-local-scratch.md

 <div class="alert alert-warning" role="alert">
 If you write to local <code>/scratch</code> outside of the job-specific <code>$TMPDIR</code> folder, then please make sure to remove such files and folders when you are done with them.
 It is only the <code>$TMPDIR</code> folder that is automatically deleted.
-Any remaining files will be automatically removed after 45 days.
-The 45 days limit is in effect as of 2020-06-09.
-This limit will be decreased further in the near future.
+Any remaining files will be automatically removed after 35 days (5 weeks).
+The 35 days limit is in effect as of 2020-08-20.
+This limit might be decreased further in the future.
 </div>